FEA works on the issues affecting Educational Support Professionals

 Each year a group of FEA members meets with FCPS leadership to discuss desired changes in policies and procedures.
 The process is known as “Meet and Confer”.
-We continue to work on several issues raised by Educational Support Professionals.
+We continue to work on several issues raised by our ESP members.
 These include:

 - Allowing a “Silent Witness” to accompany employees in meetings with supervisors.
 The Silent Witness would be there to take notes on behalf of the employee and to serve as a witness in the event that there is any subsequent disagreement over what happened in the meeting.

 - Providing pay for employees who are required to be on call.
 Some employees are required to be on call in case of emergency, and being on call restricts those employees from being able to use their non-working hours as they see fit.
 They can’t, for example, travel to visit family on a weekend if they’re on call.
 We think that employees should be compensated for the time that their activities are restricted due to being on call.

 - FCPS should provide adequate supplies to enable employees to perform their jobs.
 For example, bus drivers are required to keep buses clean but aren’t provided enough paper towels to last more than a few weeks, forcing them to pay for their own supplies.